-When traveling to Ha Noi you should not miss St. Joseph’s Cathedral (Vietnamese: Nhà thờ Lớn Hà Nội) on Nha Chung (Church) Street, is the oldest church in Hanoi.
+When traveling to Ha Noi you should not miss St. Joseph’s Cathedral (Vietnamese: Nhà thờ Lớn Hà Nội) on Nha Chung (Church) Street, it is the oldest church in Hanoi.
 This was one of the first structures built by the French colonial government in Indochina when it was first opened in December 1886 and completed in 1888.
 Another beautiful place you must check in Hanoi.

 In spite of the long wars that destroyed major parts of Hanoi, St Joseph’s Cathedral is still in good condition.
 Today, it becomes a historical attraction in Hanoi which remains the image of the beamuty of the old Hanoi.
 The Church makes an impression on travelers by its ancient beauty of the bustling capital.

 West Lake (also known as Ho Tay Tay Ho) is one of the most famous tourist attractions in Hanoi and can also be considered as an iconic place of the capital city of Vietnam.
 Having a serene and tranquil beauty, West Lake Hanoi would definitely be a proper choice for those who are tired of the hustle and bustle of modern life when traveling to Ha Noi.

 Being there, tourists (or even locals) looking for respite can totally be satisfied as West Lake offers a harmonious combination of poetic lake, solemn historic areas, amazing activities, and unforgettable food.

 Meaningful tattoos and artistic piercings are a way of expressing their own lifestyle that is loved by many people, especially young people.
 And if you are looking to own yourself with beautiful tattoos, piercings, quality and absolute safety, then 1984 Studio Tattoo & Piercing will help you.